Variable Annuity Fraud

-What Is the Difference Between a Fixed Annuity and a Variable Annuity?
+Difference Between a Fixed Annuity and a Variable Annuity

 There are fixed annuity accounts and variable annuity accounts.
 A fixed annuity is one that will guarantee you a set payment for the term of your annuity agreement.
 That means your payments won’t go up or down regardless of what the financial markets are doing.
 However, because a fixed annuity is fixed and guaranteed, they only offer a minimal payout.

 A variable annuity is one that fluctuates depending on the returns on the assets it is invested in.
 That means your payments could go up or down at any time throughout the term of your investment.